ACL Rolling Review (ARR) is a centralized reviewing service targeting top-tier conferences under the Association for Computational Linguistics.

 For further information about submitting, see the page for Authors.

 ARR began with a 2020 proposal.
 As of mid-2023, it has evolved with experience and feedback from the community.
-In 2024, the ACL, EACL, and NAACL main conferences will use ARR as the sole submission system.
+In 2024, the ACL, EACL, NAACL, and EMNLP main conferences will use ARR as the sole submission system.
 Other venues may adopt ARR as well.
 The ARR team continues to welcome input on the design of the review process.

 Follow us on Twitter and Facebook.